Sacroiliac (SI) joint issues can occur with osteoarthritis, injury, or other health conditions. They can cause either sharp or tingling pain.

 - feeling like your legs may buckle and not support your body

 SI joint problems can be difficult to diagnose.
 The joints are located deep in your body, making it difficult for your doctor to examine or test their motion.
 Often, damage to the joints doesn’t show up on imaging tests such as X-rays, MRIs, or CT scans.
-And the symptoms are very similar to conditions like sciatica, bulging disks, and arthritis of the hip.

 Therapy, exercise, and self-care